sumo47/React_learning/Readme.md

 * js engine gives us window functon

-Q what is minify our app
+ Q- what is minify our app

 <!-- BUNDLERS : Vite , parcel, webpack -->
-node-modules -- database of our project
+* node-modules -- database of our project
 * module can import and export , we can not import script (we have to specify type="module" in html script)
 * while we importing reactDOM from react-dom we have to import from react-dom/client